blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - v.
 Knowledge about who is popularly known as fabricator
 - d.
 Some stories
 - i.
 Ahmad ibn Hanbal and Yahya ibn Muin
 - Both hearing someone during their wudoo narrating hadeeth in reference to them. they went and sat in his circle.
-Yahya asked “Did you hear from Yahya ibn Muin?”
-He replied “No” When Yahya told he was Yahya, then the fabricator replied “I heard yaha ibn muin is a foo”l and he was schocked.
-He added “I narrate from 17 Ahmad ibn Hanbal and Yahya ibn Muin and do you think you are the only one”
+Yahya asked "Did you hear from Yahya ibn Muin?"
+He replied "No" When Yahya told he was Yahya, then the fabricator replied "I heard yaha ibn muin is a foo"l and he was schocked.
+He added "I narrate from 17 Ahmad ibn Hanbal and Yahya ibn Muin and do you think you are the only one"
 - ii.
 Abdul kareem ibn Abi awjah
 - During the time of Mahdee, abbasid caliph
 - He was killed and he accepted that he narrated 400 fabricated hadeeth in which he made halal as haram and vice versa